 1. Our terms

 1.1.
 Parties.
-In these terms, Keystone Law (Isle of Man) Ltd is referred to as “we/our/us”.
-The clients of Keystone Law are referred to as “you/your”.
+In these terms Keystone Law Limited is referred to as “Keystone/we/our/us”.
+The clients of Keystone are referred to as “you/your”.
 This includes those authorised to provide instructions on the client’s behalf.

 1.2.
 Our status.
-We are an Isle of Man company and part of an international group with overseas branches, trading as Keystone Law in Europe and as Keypoint Law in Australia.
+We are an English limited liability company and part of an international network of firms trading as Keystone Law in Europe and as Keypoint Law in Australia.

-1.3.
+1.4.
 Entire terms.
-These terms (and any conditional fee agreement) are the only terms between us.
+These terms (and any linked conditional or damages-based fee agreement) are the only terms between us.
 Save as explained below, they will not change unless we replace them in their entirety.
 In the event of any conflict between these terms and any linked conditional or damages-based fee agreement, then the terms of the latter shall prevail.

 2.1.
 Fees.
 The way we charge for our services is set out in our Engagement Letter (and any linked conditional or damages-based fee agreement) and may be varied by us in writing.
 We may offer a fixed or a capped fee.
-If so, we will set out the scope of work we will deliver at that price.
+If so, we will set out the scope of work we will deliver for that fee.
 A fixed or capped fee will be based on assumptions and conditions.
-Where these do not hold true, for work outside the agreed scope and for all work not subject to a fixed or a capped fee we charge for the time we spend working for you at our hourly rate.
-We record the time spent on your work to the nearest minute or in six-minute units.
+Where these do not hold true, for work outside the agreed scope and for all work not subject to a fixed or a capped fee, we charge for the time we spend working for you at our hourly rates.
+We record the time spent on your work either to the nearest minute or in six-minute units.
 We review all rates at least annually and will give you one month’s written notice of any increase.
 In addition, rates charged in respect of individual lawyers may increase as they increase in seniority.
 We may uplift our rates or our bill where the urgency, complexity, risk or timing justifies doing so.
 Rate and bill increases are deemed accepted by you 31 days after we notify you of the change, unless you object to the same in writing to your main point of contact at the Firm.

 2.2.
 Estimates.
-Any estimates we provide are based on conditions and assumptions and our understanding of the work we are to undertake.
+Any estimates we provide are based on conditions, assumptions and our understanding of the work we are to undertake.
 An estimate is not a cap and we may exceed our estimates.

 2.3.
 Support services.
 Our Rate Card sets out our charges for support services.
-We update our Rate Card annually.
-The up-to-date Rate Card is available on request.
+We update our Rate Card annually (see www.keystonelaw.com/rate-card).

 2.5.
 VAT.
-We quote prices exclusive of VAT.
-We add VAT to our invoices as applicable.
+We quote prices exclusive of Value Added Tax (“VAT”).
+We add VAT to our invoices at the prevailing rate as applicable.

 3. Costs on account